 summons the courage to write to Kitami and asks for understanding, not forgiveness.
 Kitami shares his letter, the three friends come to Copper’s house, and their friendship is restored.
 The bullies are punished, and the boys have learned about themselves and their world.

 As mentioned previously, this story of four friends is deceivingly simple; so much more goes on in this book.
 Yoshino employs an unusual narrative method in his work.
-The action alternates between a third person narrative and a first.
+The action alternates between a third-person narrative and a first.
 Copper and his uncle share ideas, thoughts, and observations in a notebook which they pass to each other.
 This begins when Copper makes a startlingly astute, mature observation about humans and how they are all part of the cosmos; watching the rain fall onto Tokyo, Copper starts considering his place in the city, the country, the world, and the universe.
 His uncle is proud of his academic and philosophical progress and encourages his nephew to continue his intellectual growth.
 He urges Copper to persist in his curiosity of

 purpose.
 Uncle uses his notebook to teach and inspire Copper; he constantly asks Copper difficult questions about what kind of person he wants to grow up to be, what kind of life is worthy and admirable, and what is true goodness and happiness.
-The notebook becomes increasingly important to Copper as he struggles to achieve his goals of becoming a useful, responsible, contributing young man.
+The notebook becomes increasingly important to Copper as he struggles to achieve his goal of becoming a useful, responsible, contributing young man.
 He communicates his insights and ponders questions about himself and life in general in the text; by reading his uncle’s words and answering his queries, Copper learns about

 philosophy, history, astronomy, economics, and more.

 To fully understand the novel, one must consider the time of its publication.
-In 1937, Japan’s military invaded China, and flexed its imperial muscles.
-Much like the judo club aggressors in the high school, Japan was impatient to demonstrate its military might.
+In 1937, Japan’s military invaded China and flexed its imperial muscles.
+Much like the judo club aggressors in high school, Japan was impatient to demonstrate its military might.
 Economic and political inequities existed in the country, mirroring the situation in Copper and his friends’ class.
 Standing up for what is right and facing possible defeat and humiliation, Yoshino seems to assert, is admirable and even noble.
 The bullies do not win in this tale; all elders are not commendable or praiseworthy.
 The reader can speculate how the author may have felt about what was happening in his own country as he wrote the book.

 As a middle school history instructor, I thoroughly enjoyed the text, and I am convinced my students would both appreciate and learn from the book.
 It would be a tremendous introduction to Japanese culture; the characters are relatable, the situations are believable, and the story flows well.
 Today’s middle school scholars might have some small difficulty understanding certain subtleties contained in Uncle’s notebook and the discussions between Uncle and Copper, but that is a very minor hurdle.
-This is an historically and artistically significant work, and it is a book that would be a pleasure to teach.
-It is a gift that it has finally been translated from Japanese after all these years!
-It certainly asks one to consider “How Do You Live?”
+This is a historically and artistically significant work, and it is a book that would be a pleasure to teach.
+It is a gift that has finally been translated from Japanese after all these years!
+It certainly asks one to consider, “How Do You Live?”

 Should Freedom of Thought be Discouraged?
 How Did Japan Become Wealthy?

-Japanese government officials took How Do you Live? out of circulation because of the author’s socialist beliefs and re-published a “washed clean” version after WWII, severely limiting
+Japanese government officials took How Do You Live?
+Out of circulation because of the author’s socialist beliefs and re-published a “washed clean” version after WWII, severely limiting

 the free exchange of ideas.